 Through activities, you will practice analyzing circuits, assembling electronic circuits, and writing code, acquiring tools and best practices along the way.
 By the end of this course, you will have the necessary foundation to build and program the electronic circuits critical to interactive devices.

-In this course, you will begin by physically connecting components to a microcontroller board then sort out the code needed to make the microcontroller and the external components communicate in a fluid way.
-This will introduce you to the world of libraries and sample code, and you will have the opportunity to expand your coding skills by adapting existing code written by others.
-You will set up timing and communication functions as you become skilled at deciding when to choose the most applicable approach.
+In this course you will integrate external components into Arduino circuits.
+You will start by physically connecting components to the microcontroller, and then move on to the business of sorting out the code needed to make the microcontroller and the external components such as LEDs and sensors communicate in a fluid way.
+This will introduce you to libraries and sample code, and you will have the opportunity to expand your coding skills by adapting existing code written by others.

 You are required to have completed the following course or have equivalent experience before taking this course: